Charles Freer Andrews

 Charles Freer Andrews (12 February 1871 – 5 April 1940) was an Anglican priest and Christian missionary, educator and social reformer, and an activist for Indian independence.
 He became a close friend of Rabindranath Tagore and Mahatma Gandhi and identified with the Indian liberation struggle.
 He was instrumental in convincing Gandhi to return to India from South Africa, where Gandhi had been a leading light in the Indian civil rights struggle.

-C. F. Andrews was affectionately dubbed Christ's Faithful Apostle by Gandhi, based on his initials, C.F.A.
-For his contributions to the Indian independence movement, Gandhi and his students at St. Stephen's College, Delhi, named him Deenabandhu, or "Friend of the Poor".
+Andrews was affectionately dubbed Christ's Faithful Apostle by Gandhi, based on his initials, C. F. A. For his contributions to the Indian independence movement, Gandhi and his students at St. Stephen's College, Delhi, named him Deenabandhu, or "Friend of the Poor".

 Early life

 Charles Freer Andrews was born on 12 February 1871 at 14 Brunel Terrace, Newcastle upon Tyne, Northumberland, United Kingdom.
 His father, John Edwin Andrews, was the "Angel" (bishop) of the Catholic Apostolic Church in Birmingham.
 Charles was one of 14 children.
 The family had suffered financial misfortune because of the duplicity of a friend, and had to work hard to make ends meet.
-Andrews was a pupil at King Edward's School, Birmingham, and afterwards read Classics at Pembroke College, Cambridge.
-During this period he moved away from his family's church and was accepted for ordination in the Church of England.
+Andrews was a student at King Edward's School, Birmingham, and afterwards read Classics at Pembroke College, Cambridge, ultimately being awarded the Carus Greek Testament Prize in 1895.
+During this period, he moved away from his family's church and was accepted for ordination in the Church of England.

-In 1896 Andrews became a deacon, and took over the Pembroke College Mission in south London.
-A year later he was made priest, and became Vice-Principal of Westcott House Theological College in Cambridge.
+In 1896, Andrews became a deacon and took over the Pembroke College Mission in south London.
+A year later, he was made a priest and became Vice-Principal of Westcott House Theological College in Cambridge.

+In 1899, Andrews was elected as a fellow at Pembroke College, Cambridge.

 In India

 Andrews had been involved in the Christian Social Union since university, and was interested in exploring the relationship between a commitment to the Gospel and a commitment to justice, through which he was attracted to struggles for justice throughout the British Empire, especially in India.

+In 1906, he stood in as principal of the Lawrence Asylum (later school) in Sanawar.

-In 1904 he joined the Cambridge Mission to Delhi and arrived there to teach philosophy at St. Stephen's College, where he grew close to many of his Indian colleagues and students.
-Increasingly dismayed by the racist behaviour and treatment of Indians by some British officials and civilians, he supported Indian political aspirations, and wrote a letter in the Civil and Military Gazette in 1906 voicing these sentiments.
+In 1904, he joined the Cambridge Mission to Delhi and arrived there to teach philosophy at St. Stephen's College, where he grew close to many of his Indian colleagues and students.
+Increasingly dismayed by the racist behaviour and treatment of Indians by some British officials and civilians, he supported Indian political aspirations, and wrote a letter to the Civil and Military Gazette newspaper in 1906 voicing these sentiments.
 Andrews soon became involved in the activities of the Indian National Congress, and he helped to resolve the 1913 cotton workers' strike in Madras.